phish108/empxl/doc/STAT_DESCRIBE.md

 10. Median absolute diviation (MAD)

 The parameter `type` can be either `metric`, `ordinal`, `likert`, `continuous`, or `kontinuierlich` or any abreviation of those types.
 This defines the scaling of the provided variables.
 For `ordinal` scales the output is reduced to 1, 2, 6 - 10.

+This function should be used in conjunction with STAT.DESCRIBE.LABELS(), which describes the labels for the key values.